babylonchain/babylonchain.github.io/docs/developer-guides/vigilantes/overview.md

 # Babylon Modules

-🕵️‍♂️ Find out about the Babylon's vigilante programs and how they function.
+🕵️‍♂️ Find out about the vigilante programs of Babylon and how they function.

 ---